 A note about the Foreign Language and Math Placement exams:

-We recommend taking these exams at your earliest convenience, at least 3 days or more before your NSO program.
+We recommend taking these exams at your earliest convenience.
+However, you must complete these exams before your NSO program.
 While at NSO, you will meet with an advisor who will interpret your scores and determine your foreign language and your math placement levels.
 Neglecting to take these exams online prior to NSO may disrupt your advising and course registration as well as your academic planning.

 Foreign Language Placement Exams offered online are: Chinese, French, German, Hebrew, Italian, Japanese, Latin, Russian, and Spanish.
 For information about exams not listed here, speak to your advisor while at New Student Orientation.